Do I need a bachelor's degree to be admitted into graduate school?

 For the purposes of application review, applicants must only upload requested materials through the application checklist.
 Sealed, official paper credentials will be requested only from applicants who have been offered admission and intend to enroll.

-Any paper credentials received for applications without a final decision may not be reflected in the application checklist until the end of the admission cycle.
+Paper credentials received for applications without a final decision may not be processed.

 I already reported my test scores to your school but the checklist indicates you haven’t received them.